hapax/hapax.github.io/assets/giant-ants.md

 ### The jelly cube monster

-To start with, let's imagine a strange organism which looks like a cube, which we'll call the cube monster.
+To illustrate the main ideas, let's imagine a strange organism which looks like a cube, which we'll call the cube monster.
 The *scale* of the cube monster is anything we can conveniently measure with a ruler, say the side length, which I'll call $L$.
 To *change the scale* of the cube monster (to "scale up" or "scale